tanganke/fusion_bench/README.md

 The project is structured as follows:

 - `fusion_bench/`: the main package of the benchmark.
+  - `method`: contains the implementation of the fusion methods.
+    > **naming convention**: `fusion_bench/method/{method_name}/{variant}.py` contains the implementation of the specific method or its variants.
+      For example, `fusion_bench/method/regmean/clip_regmean.py` contains the implementation of the RegMean algorithm for CLIP vision models.
+  - `modelpool`: contains the implementation of the model pool, responsible for managing the models and dataset to be loaded.
+  - `taskpool`: contains the implementation of the task pool, responsible for evaluating the performance of models returned by the algorithm.
 - `config/`: configuration files for the benchmark.
 We use [Hydra](https://hydra.cc/) to manage the configurations.
+  - `method`: configuration files for the fusion methods.
+    > **naming convention**: `config/method/{method_name}/{variant}.yaml` contains the configuration for the specific method or its variants.
+  - `modelpool`: configuration files for the model pool.
+  - `taskpool`: configuration files for the task pool.
+  - `model`: configuration files for the models.
+  - `dataset`: configuration files for the datasets.
 - `docs/`: documentation for the benchmark.
 We use [mkdocs](https://www.mkdocs.org/) to generate the documentation.
 Start the documentation server locally with `mkdocs serve`.
 The required packages can be installed with `pip install -r mkdocs-requirements.txt`.
 - `examples/`: example scripts for running some of the experiments.
+  > **naming convention**: `examples/{method_name}/` contains the files such as bash scripts and jupyter notebooks for the specific method.
 - `tests/`: unit tests for the benchmark.

 ## A Unified Command Line Interface